 Contributions receivable that are expected to be collected within one year are reported at net realizable value.
 Amounts expected to be collected in more than one year are discounted to estimate the present value of future cash flows.
 Discounts are computed using risk-free interest rates applicable to the years in which the promises are received.
 Amortization of discounts is included in contribution revenue.
-At December 31, 2023, all contributions receivable are expected to be collected within one year.

-Allowance for uncollectible receivables - An allowance for receivables is provided when it is believed the balances may not be collected in full.
+At December 31, 2024, all contributions receivable are expected to be collected within one year.
+An allowance for contributions receivables is provided when it is believed the balances may not be collected in full.
 Balances are written off against the allowance when management determines the receivable will not be collected.
-The amount of bad debt expense or loss on valuation of receivables recognized each period and the resulting adequacy of the allowance at the end of each period are determined using a combination of historical loss experience and account-by-account analysis of receivable balances each period.
 HARC considers receivables to be fully collectible; accordingly, no allowance for doubtful receivables is recorded in these financial statements.

 Property is reported at cost, if purchased, or at fair value at the date of gift, if donated.
-Additions and improvements with a cost of more than \$5,000 are capitalized.
+Additions and improvements with a cost of more than \$5,000 and a useful life of greater than one year are capitalized.
 Depreciation is provided using the straight-line method over estimated useful lives of 3 to 5 years for furniture and equipment and 10 to 31 1⁄2 years for building and improvements.